TheMaverickProgrammer/C-Python-like-Decorators/README.md

 # The goal
 Python has a nice feature that allows function definitions to be wrapped by other existing functions.
 "Wrapping" consists of taking a function in as an argument and returning a new aggregated function composed of the input function and the wrapper function.
 The wrapper functions themselves are called decorator functions.

-The language syntax in python are simply called "decorators" and begin with `@`.
+The syntax for this in python is simply called "decorators" and begin with `@`.
 A python decorator would look like this:

 ```python
 def stars(func):